A look at VAALCO Energy Inc.’s (EGY) recent performance gives investors their first glimpse of hope. - News Daemon

 VAALCO Energy Inc. (NYSE: EGY) Trading Performance Indicators

-Take a look at VAALCO Energy Inc.’s (EGY) current performance indicators.
-Last quarter, stock had a quick ratio of 0.80.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.73.
-Likewise, its price to free cash flow for the trailing twelve months is 35.57.
+Here are VAALCO Energy Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 0.80.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.50.
+Likewise, its price to free cash flow for the trailing twelve months is 17.98.

-For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 1.16 and is forecasted to reach 0.89 in one year’s time.
+For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.58, a number that is poised to hit 0.55 in the next quarter and is forecasted to reach 1.04 in one year’s time.

 Technical Analysis of VAALCO Energy Inc. (EGY)

-Analysing the last 5-days average volume posted by the [VAALCO Energy Inc., EGY], we can find that recorded value of 2.02 million was better than the volume posted last year of 1.48 million.
-As of the previous 9 days, the stock’s Stochastic %D was 81.76%.
-Additionally, its Average True Range was 0.26.
+Looking closely at VAALCO Energy Inc. (NYSE: EGY), its last 5-days average volume was 2.31 million, which is a jump from its year-to-date volume of 1.5 million.
+As of the previous 9 days, the stock’s Stochastic %D was 66.10%.
+Additionally, its Average True Range was 0.27.

-At the time of writing, stock’s 50-day Moving Average is $4.59, while its 200-day Moving Average is $5.05.
-Now, the first resistance to watch is $5.17.
-This is followed by the second major resistance level at $5.31.
-The third major resistance level sits at $5.55.
-If the price goes on to break the first support level at $4.79, it is likely to go to the next support level at $4.55.
-Should the price break the second support level, the third support level stands at $4.41.
+At the time of writing, stock’s 50-day Moving Average is $4.58, while its 200-day Moving Average is $5.00.
+However, in the short run, VAALCO Energy Inc.’s stock first resistance to watch stands at $4.73.
+Second resistance stands at $5.03.
+The third major resistance level sits at $5.19.
+If the price goes on to break the first support level at $4.27, it is likely to go to the next support level at $4.11.
+Should the price break the second support level, the third support level stands at $3.81.

 VAALCO Energy Inc. (NYSE: EGY) Key Stats